 |Program Manager||Katherine Kroeger | email@example.com|

-Grand Challenges (GCs) are the big problems facing humanity -- things like food security, clean energy, and poverty.
-The Grand Challenge Impact Lab (UW-GCIL) is a new UW study abroad experience that empowers students to address GCs.
+Grand Challenges (GCs) are the big problems facing humanity -- things like food security, clean energy, and poverty eradication.
+The Grand Challenge Impact Lab (UW-GCIL) empowers students to address GCs.

 The UW-GCIL course is divided into two parts:

-• Weeks 1¬4: Students learn about GCs such as food security, earthquake safety, clean water, and public health.
+• Weeks 1-4: Students learn about GCs such as food security, clean water, and public health.
 Local professionals share insights into how communities in Bangalore experience GCs and the approaches that have succeeded and failed in addressing them.
 Students will also learn entrepreneurship skills such as design thinking and lean startup, which can help in designing effective strategies for GCs.

-• Weeks 5¬10: Students work in interdisciplinary teams to understand and address GCs.
+• Weeks 5-10: Students work in interdisciplinary teams, in a local organization, to understand and address GCs.
 Teams identify a population or community experiencing the GCs, define the GC problem facing that population, consider potential solutions, and design solutions to meet the populations' needs.
 Students will be placed in a local organization with experience with that GC, and will work with local mentors and UW faculty mentors.

 The overarching goal is students will have a demonstrated ability to work in interdisciplinary teams to identify a “Grand Challenge” –type problem facing a community in India and identify a solution that appropriately responds to and reflects the on-the-ground reality of what their customer values and how he/she thinks about this problem.
 The course will give students exposure to specific elements, such as design thinking, that describe how to achieve that goal.
 The students will be assessed based on their ability to identify the problem and a viable solution that reflects their observations and the available evidence.

-This is a 1-credit course to prepare students for the Grand Challenge Impact Lab, which will be in Autumn 2017.
+This is a 3-credit course to prepare students for the Grand Challenge Impact Lab program in Winter 2019.